-12. Write Off of Uncollectible Grant Receivable
+11. Write Off of Uncollectible Grant Receivable

-As of December 31, 2009, the Fund had \$7,750,000 in pledges receivable from The Thomas G. Labrecque Foundation.
-In 2010, the Fund received \$250,000 of this pledge and was notified by the Thomas G. Labrecque Foundation that it was unable to satisfy its remaining pledge of \$7,500,000.
+During the year ended December 31, 2010, the Fund received notification from the Thomas G. Labrecque Foundation that it was unable to satisfy its remaining pledge of \$7,500,000.
 This uncollectible long-term pledge receivable had previously been recorded as an increase in temporarily restricted net assets.
-Accordingly, the Fund removed the receivable and reflected the write off as a reduction of revenue and support under temporarily restricted net assets as reported on the statement of activities and changes in net assets.
+Accordingly, the Fund removed the receivable and reflected the write off as a reduction of revenue and support under temporarily restricted net assets as reported on the statement of activities and changes in net assets for the year ended December 31, 2010.

-13. Subsequent Events
+12. Subsequent Events

-In compliance with ASC 855, Subsequent Events, the Fund has evaluated subsequent events through April 8, 2011, the date the financial statements were available to be issued and, in the opinion of management, there are no additional subsequent events which need to be disclosed.
+In compliance with ASC 855, Subsequent Events, the Fund has evaluated subsequent events through May 18, 2012, the date the financial statements were available to be issued.